Starbucks: Apologize for Expelling the Families of Torture Victims

 The trial is part of an extensive government crackdown on three Bahraini opposition groups, and the detainees claim they have been repeatedly tortured by Bahraini security forces.

 On November 25, 2010, dozens of journalists and supporters of the detained human rights activists gathered outside the court for the trial, only to be turned away by security forces.
 With nothing to do, they waited in the Starbucks adjacent to the courthouse, a large group buying coffee and cakes.

 Then representatives of the Ministry of the Interior asked the Starbucks to lock the group of customers inside the facility, a request the staff willingly and immediately agreed to.

 A short time later, the representatives asked the Starbucks staff to kick everyone out and close down.
 Faced with a request to expel community activists and the families of torture victims, all paying customers, what did the Starbucks management do?
 Did they recall their mission to "bring people together," be "good neighbors" and "a catalyst for change"?
 Or did they succumb to the request and expel the customers?

 They kicked everyone out within minutes.

 Call on Starbucks to apologize for violating its own policies and collaborating with a government that tortures and violates the human rights of its citizens.

-B JW needs your help with “Starbucks: Apologize for Expelling the Families of Torture Victims”.
-Join B and 361 supporters today.
+Benjamin Joffe-Walt needs your help with “Starbucks: Apologize for Expelling the Families of Torture Victims”.
+Join Benjamin and 360 supporters today.